microsoft/azurelinux/toolkit/docs/building/building.md

 ## Further Reading

-This section covers additional details about the build system such as build configuration flags and other advanced topics.
+This section covers additional details about the build system, such as build configuration flags and other advanced topics.

 ### Packages

-The toolkit can download packages from remote RPM repositories, or build them locally.
-By default any `*.spec` files found in `SPECS_DIR="./SPECS"` will be built locally.
+The toolkit can download packages from remote RPM repositories or build them locally.
+By default, any `*.spec` files found in `SPECS_DIR="./SPECS"` will be built locally.
 Dependencies will be downloaded as needed.
 Only those packages needed to build the current [config](https://github.com/microsoft/CBL-MarinerTutorials#image-config-file) will be built (`core-efi.json` by default).
-An additional space separated list of packages may be added using the `PACKAGE_BUILD_LIST=` variable.
+An additional, space-separated list of packages may be added using the `PACKAGE_BUILD_LIST=` variable.

 Build all local packages needed for the default `core-efi.json`: